kristoffer-tvera/autoexec/README.md

 How?
 --------------
-Primarly created using JavaScript, html5, some php.
+Primarily created using jQuery, html5, php.
+Sorry for using PHP.
+I used jQuery because you can never get enough jQuery.
+Never.